So What (Pink song): Composition

 American pop singer Jessica Simpson is mentioned in the song.

 "So What" runs for 3 minutes and 35 seconds, with an energetic, confident vibe.
 The song consists of a powerful, charging beat, a singalong chorus, and a synthesizer backing influenced by club music.
 Set to a meter of 4/4 (or common time), the tempo of “So What” is 126 BPM (beats per minute), although it may also be interpreted at half-time (at 63 BPM) or double-time (at 252 BPM).
 Additionally, with its many triplets, the melody may also be interpreted as 6/8 or 12/8 time.
 The song's verses and pre-chorus bars are in the key of F-sharp minor, with its choruses and bridge in the relative key of A major.
 The initial guitar riff is closely familiar to Deep Purple's "Black Night".
 Lyrically, the song chronicles the protagonist's adventures following her separation from her husband.
 Evan Sawdey of PopMatters noted that the song has a hint of desperation in the lines "I don’t want you tonight, I’m alright, I'm just fine", implying that she is spending time convincing herself that she's enjoying the single life.
-The song is described as a glam rock, pop rock and electronic rock song.
+The song is described as an electronic rock, glam rock, and pop rock song.